yingy4/TopHitsAnalysisOnTwitter/README.md

 We implemented a scala project that can analyze trending topics and calculate sentiment scores with these topics on tweets that we acquired via Twitter Restful API.
 Overview:
 1. Collect the dataset, 100,000 tweets, via Twitter Search API
-2. Trained the LDA topic modeling with this dataset to get a set of pre-processed topics
+2. Train the LDA topic modeling with this dataset to get a set of pre-defined topics
-3. Wrote program in Scala that it can concurrently acquire tweets that happened in the past (1-60) seconds
+3. Wrote program in Scala that it can concurrently acquire tweets that happened in the past 10 seconds
 4. Analyze tweets using Spark techniques and generate essential topics and extract popular hashtags from tweets that are acquired
 5. Calculated sentiment score for each major topic/hashtag, based on the attitude(positive, negative, neutral) of each tweet associated with the topic/hashtag
 6. Output trending topics and popular hashtags with their sentiment scores